ps-hwilt/crisp-backend-challenge/readme.md

     on Logins (EmployeeId);
 ```

-The `Logins` table tracks all of the logins for the people in person.
+The `Logins` table tracks all of the logins for the employee in `Employees`.